codedragon/stacktrace/slides.md

-## This makes for more difficult troubleshooting for code, and sometimes cakes.
+## This can make for more difficult troubleshooting with code, and sometimes cakes.